snowkidind/sovcube.run/README.md

 ### Known issues:

-- CRITICAL - [WORKING ON IT] The window variables interfere with Uniswap.
 - INFO - Stats are not made.
 - INFO - Docs & Help page needs to be filled.
 - INFO - Create "My Account" page.